-- 4.1 If you are not an embedded retail generator, you agree that, subject to any applicable law: - 4.1.1 Hearst Power will not pay you for any excess generation that results in a net delivery to Hearst Power between meter reads; and - 4.1.2 There will be no carryover of excess generation from one billing period to the next unless you are, at the relevant time, a net metered generator (as defined in section 6.7.1 of the Distribution System Code). - 4.2 If you are an embedded retail generator selling output from the embedded generation facility to the Ontario Power Authority under contract, you agree that Hearst Power will pay you for generation in accordance with the Retail Settlement Code. - 4.3 If you are an embedded retail generator delivering and selling output to Hearst Power, you agree that Hearst Power will pay you for generation in accordance with the Retail Settlement Code.
+- 4.1.
+If you are not an embedded retail generator, you agree that, subject to any applicable law: - Hearst Power will not pay you for any excess generation that results in a net delivery to Hearst Power between meter reads; and - b.
+There will be no carryover of excess generation from one billing period to the next unless you are, at the relevant time, a net metered generator (as defined in section 6.7.1 of the Distribution System